skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >   that they helped keep the slave camps in business.
 >
 > * The players negotiate a solution: This would have been the most
->   difficult, and would have required a trip to Fol Thron to pursuade
+>   difficult, and would have required a trip to Fol Thron to persuade
 >   whoever was in charge of the mines (I hadn't made a character for
 >   this yet, and in the end I didn't need to) that allowing a
 >   temporary halt in output was better than losing their workforce.